FASL32 Preliminary Program, Final Version

 Andrew Kier (Ohio State University)

-Semantics of two Russian “aboutness” prepositions (o+LOC and pro) Abstract
+Semantics of two Russian “aboutness” prepositions (o+LOC and pro) Abstract Presentation

 Vesela Simeonova (University of Graz)